animatronixs-dev/animatronic-kit/README.md

 Based on "How You Can Build an Animatronic...
 Update!" at https://www.youtube.com/watch?v=Akd8Qtfhnqc

+Based on "Animatronics For Beginners?: Maxwell From Bottango" at https://www.youtube.com/watch?v=qsVm2oIeTNk

 Based on "Animatronixs on Facebook" at ...

 ## 100 - Introduction